snare/idiot/README.md

 * File sharing
 * Screen sharing
 * SSH
+* File watcher

 ## Installation

 Download the latest binary [here](https://github.com/snare/idiot/releases), unzip the zip file and drag the app to the `/Applications` folder.

+Or clone this repo and install the Python package if you want to run it from the command line:

+    $ python setup.py install

 ## Building